-- (a) Each applicant for the grant of an Aeronautical Charts services certificate shall: - (1) document the format and standards for the aeronautical charts produced and revised under the authority of their certificate; and - (2) ensure that the format and standards take into account the circumstances under which the information will be used; and - (3) hold copies of relevant reference material, standards, practices and procedures, and any other documentation that is necessary for the aeronautical charts services listed in their exposition. an Aeronautical Charts Service provider shall, at all times, maintain the following reference materials:

-- i.
-ICAO Annex 15 "Aeronautical Information Services" to the Chicago Convention. - ii.
-ICAO Annex 4 to the Chicago Convention "Aeronautical Charts"; - iii.
-CAO Aeronautical Chart Manual (Doc 8697). - iv.
-ICAO Doc.
-8126 (Aeronautical Information Services Manual); - v.
-Oman AIP; - vi.
-CAR-177 "Aeronautical Charts"; and - vii.
-CAR-175 "Aeronautical Information Services". - (b) The applicant shall establish a procedure to control all the documentation required by paragraph (a), to ensure that: - (1) the documentation is reviewed and authorised by appropriate personnel before issue; and - (2) current issues of relevant documentation are available to staff at all locations where they need access to such documentation for the aeronautical charts services listed in their exposition; and - (3) all obsolete documentation is promptly removed from all points of issue or use; and - (4) changes to documentation are reviewed and approved by appropriate personnel; and - (5) the current version of each item of documentation can be identified to preclude the use of out-of-date editions.
+- (a) An Aeronautical Charts Service provider shall: - (1) document the format and standards for the aeronautical charts produced and revised under the authority of their certificate; and - (2) ensure that the format and standards take into account the circumstances under which the information will be used; and - (3) hold copies of relevant reference material, standards, practices and procedures, and any other documentation that is necessary for the aeronautical chart's services listed in their operation manual. - (b) The service provider shall establish a procedure to control all the documentation required by paragraph (a), to ensure that: - (1) the documentation is reviewed and authorized by appropriate personnel before issue; and - (2) current issues of relevant documentation are available to staff at all locations where they need access to such documentation for the aeronautical chart's services listed in their operation manual; and - (3) all obsolete documentation is promptly removed from all points of issue or use; and - (4) changes to documentation are reviewed and approved by appropriate personnel; and - (5) the current version of each item of documentation can be identified to preclude the use of out-of-date editions.